.jpg)

-Set a mile and a half up-river of the largely protected Southampton Water the marina offers complete protection from all conditions.
+Set two miles up-river of the largely protected Southampton Water the marina offers complete protection from all conditions.
 Safe access in all reasonable conditions, at most all stages of the tide, night of day, is provided by The Solent and Southampton Water, one of the most well-marked and protected expanses of water in the world.

 Facilities